-These healthier peanut butter cookies are soft and chewy and they’re made without any refined sugar or flour!
+These healthy peanut butter cookies are soft and chewy and they’re made without any refined sugar or flour!

 To be totally honest, I don’t bake very often.
 I enjoy cooking but I prefer recipes that don’t have to be exact.
 Working on the cookbook was quite a different experience since I had to measure every single ingredient precisely.
 (You should have seen me getting out the food scale, leveling off my measuring cups.
 I was a whole new person.)
 But this is my kind of cookie recipe because these not only are these cookies a bit healthier than most, they’re also super easy to make!
 I’ve made them a bunch of times and I promise, they’re hard to mess up.
-No peanut butter?
-You can use almond butter!
 No coconut sugar?
 Don’t worry, you can use brown sugar.
 Not sure where to buy oat flour?
 You can make your own in seconds!

-Are you ready to try these healthier peanut butter cookies?
+Are you ready to try this healthy peanut butter cookie recipe?
 Let’s do it.

-These healthier peanut butter cookies are deliciously chewy with no refined sugar or flour.
+These healthy peanut butter cookies are deliciously chewy with no refined sugar or flour.
 They’re also gluten-free and vegan.